Stateful Behaviour

 event is raised, the state machine checks the active state transitions withICondition.CheckCondition()

-and starts the first fulfilled transition. - When a state is exited, all its conditions are deactivated and the state machine unsubscribes to their
+and starts the first transition that is fulfilled. - When a state is exited, all its conditions are deactivated, and the state machine unsubscribes from their

 Triggered